paulnicholsen27/starter_code_legit/01-hashketball-review-starter/lecture_notes.md

 - Define `num_points_scored`.
 When you get to the second test, a lot of code is going to end up being repeated.
 Define `get_all_players` and `get_player_info` as "helper methods"

-- Discuss map vs each, select vs find.
+- Discuss `map` vs `each`, `select` vs `find`.
 Do some examples with numbers and stuff.
 Note that they all leave the original array unchanged

 ```rb
 instructors = [